CanvasHS/canvashs.github.io/protocol.md

 {% endhighlight %}

 ###Prompt
 Simple event to return entered values in a prompt.
+When a prompt is canceled no event will be sent.

 ####Example
 {% highlight json linenos %}